Building Small Business Credit

 - Get a federal employer identification number (EIN): An EIN is essentially a company’s social security number.
 You’ll need an EIN to file tax returns and to open business bank accounts.
 Vendors might also require an EIN when setting up credit or before they will work with your company.
 An EIN is also necessary if you plan on hiring employees, too.

 - Open a business bank account: Your business needs its own bank accounts to eliminate the risk of co-mingling personal and company funds.
 You’ll also need the account to pay your vendors, suppliers and employees as well as your business credit cards.
+It’s also recommended to separate your business and personal accounts.

 - Open a business credit card: Get a credit card in your company’s name and use it to make purchases regularly, such as buying fuel for your company’s cars or for items you order for the office.
 Then, use the money in your business checking account to pay off the card each month.